comp426-2022-fall/syllabus/tldr.md

----
-title: "tl;dr"
+# TL;DR

+## Modern Web Programming (COMP 426)

-description: "There is a lot of information here.
-Please enjoy this no-bs summary."
+There is a lot of information in the syllabus.
+Please enjoy this no-bs summary.
-draft: false
-weight: 10
-enableToc: true
-tocLevels: ["h2", "h3", "h4"]
----

 ### What is this class?